yshuang246810/MSE544_Week1_Hands_on/README.md

 ### Step 3: Test connection with Hyak:

-Input `ping klone.hyak.uw.edu` to test
+In your terminal window, input `ping klone.hyak.uw.edu` to test

 And then use `control + C` to stop the ping